Abdoul84/ETL-Extract-Transform-Load/README.md

 World Happiness Dataset:

 			• Columns were renamed
-			• Names of country changed to be in alignment with Obesity Dataset")
+			• Names of country changed to be in alignment with Obesity Dataset
 			• Changed Obesity column to float instead of string
 			• Rows with blanks were dropped to not falsely skew dataset